Matrix-Analytic Methods

 map_pie(D0, D1=None)[source]

-Compute equilibrium distribution of the embedded discrete-time process.
+Compute equilibrium distribution of embedded DTMC.

 Parameters: